 He had a cleaning several months later and everything looked good.
 I should note here, that every single time I spoke with them on the phone, I requested the office in our town as it was mere blocks from where we lived versus an hour’s drive away.
 I was told every single time that while yes, it’s the same dentist and many of the same hygienists, it was a completely separate business and they don’t take Medicaid so nope, had to be the office an hour away.

 (This makes me so annoyed for people who don’t have it as easy as we do – what if you only have one car and your spouse takes it to work?
 What if your car won’t make the hour’s drive in wintertime?
 What if you can’t find childcare for your kids’ siblings?
 What if you can’t afford to take off work for most of the day to travel for an appointment?
-The whole system is so stupid.)
+The whole system is so time-consuming.)

 The next appointment for a cleaning was set for the beginning of December.
 Daniel took the morning off of work and we made the drive down there (because siblings are not allowed back with older children, one of us had to stay with Thora and the other was allowed to go with Wesley).
 During his cleaning, the hygienist was asking about the weather and school and we revealed that I actually had to get him out of school early to make the hour’s drive to their office.
 She looked very surprised and said, “Well, you know we have an office where you live, right?”
 And I replied that of course I did, but I’ve asked about it every single time and was told we couldn’t go there because he has Medicaid and they don’t accept it.
 She exclaimed, “Oh!
 Well our main dentist retired in July, and we hired a new lady and changed some things around, so that office actually accepts Medicaid now!”